 The Berry Patch Farm has been awarded the District Soil Conservation Award.

-INDEPENDENCE IN A SUSTAINABLE IOWA BERRY PATCH - excerpt: "Besides using disease-free hybrids to reduce spraying, Henry sometimes applies organic approved, nontoxic insecticides and experiments with compost as a high-quality fertilizer and weed suppressant.
-Upcoming learning opportunities include a joint venture with Iowa State University in researching recipes and applications for compost tea, and expanding compost usage in his day-to-day operations."
+Excerpt: “Besides using disease-free hybrids to reduce spraying, Henry sometimes applies organic approved, nontoxic insecticides and experiments with compost as a high-quality fertilizer and weed suppressant.
+Upcoming learning opportunities include a joint venture with Iowa State University in researching recipes and applications for compost tea, and expanding compost usage in his day-to-day operations,”

 We are active members of: